 To date, nearly 80% of the Catamount Trail has been protected through trail protection easements and public land acquisitions.

-Trails can be an important vector for broader conservation goals.
+Trail protection and conservation play a critical role in ensuring that future generations of skiers will be able to traverse Vermont’s winter landscape on the Catamount Trail and in the backcountry.
+Trails can also be an important vector for broader conservation goals.
 The Green Mountains of Vermont are home to a diverse array of plant and wildlife communities, and also help mitigate and manage the impacts of climate change by absorbing storm water and storing carbon in forests and soil.
-Because of the long, linear nature of the Catamount Trail, conserving the trail corridor can make significant contributions to work to conserve wildlife corridors and contiguous forestland habitat.
+Because of the long, linear nature of the Catamount Trail, conserving the trail corridor can not only protect recreational access, it can also help to conserve wildlife corridors and contiguous forestland habitat.
 We believe in balancing recreational opportunities and ecological protection, and work with local, state, and federal land managers to ensure appropriate management of the trail corridor.

 The Next Phase Of Conservation at the CTA: the Heart of the Trail Campaign